 Be sure to clean beneath the gumline, but avoid snapping the floss.

 The most important time to floss is before going to bed, and you can floss before or after brushing.
 You can use interdental brushes instead of flossing, especially if your teeth are very close together and you find it difficult to manoeuvre dental floss through the gaps.
-We have a range of interdental brushes with different sized heads, such as the 0.7mm Wilko Interdental Brushes.
+We have a range of interdental brushes with different sized heads.